-The web has gone mobile, is your Victoria business website mobile ready?
+The web has gone mobile.
+Is your Victoria business website mobile-ready?

 The overwhelming majority of Victoria users are using mobile devices to access the web.
-A Victoria business website unable to resize to users' smaller mobile viewport are often illegible and useless to potential customers and clients.
+A Victoria business website unable to resize to users' smaller mobile viewport is often illegible and useless to potential customers and clients.

-To rank well on Google and convert prospects to customers on your Victoria Business Website, you must speed up delivery and performance
+To rank well on Google and convert prospects to customers on your Victoria Business Website, you must speed up delivery and performance.

 Google has taken significant steps to enhance the mobile browsing experience.
 Google’s Accelerated Mobile Pages Project (AMP) is now one of the latest and most popular web technologies.